notacool/sevilla-imd-website/devops/README-IMD-Sevilla.md

 We deploy a robust website running [Plone](https://plone.org/) using a Docker stack that consists of:

+- **Plone Frontend using Volto:** A modern, fast, React-based frontend that delivers an exceptional user experience.
+It's like having a sleek, high-performance car to navigate the web! 🏎️💨

 - **Plone Backend:** Responsible for the API, it's the engine under the hood, ensuring that data is processed, stored, and retrieved efficiently. 🏭🚀

 - **Postgres 14 Database:** A reliable, robust database to store the site data, ensuring that our content is safe, secure, and quickly accessible. 🗃️⚡